georgeolee/bezier-input/README.md

 ![bezier_comparison_compressed](https://user-images.githubusercontent.com/62530485/169634721-63925d24-38a2-4b42-864e-a6f092776711.gif)

-Bezier curves are written as parametric equations.
-This makes it hard to get y in terms of some arbitrary x, even though this is almost always how we think about using a curve as a control input.
-Throw moving control points into the mix and it's even more of a mess because the Bezier equations keep changing.

-To create a useful curve representation for looking up values by x, the component uses an initial sample set (the red graph) to interpolate values for y at regular x intervals (the green graph).
-This means the curve can be represented as a simple 1D array of y values.
+Bezier curves are parametric, which is inconvenient for stuff like animation curves where you want x to be your independent variable.
+To get something a little closer to an f(x) representation, the component plugs a number of values for t into the Bezier equation and uses the resulting points to interpolate the value of y at regular x intervals.

-With a constant step size for x, reproducing the curve is as easy as looping through the array, and looking up y in terms of x is straightforward.
-Each index represents an x increment of `1 / (resolution - 1)`.
+This lets us represent the curve with a simple 1D array of `resolution` y values for 0 $\le$ x $\le$ 1.
+Looking up y in terms of x is straightforward because the x increment between indices stays a constant `1 / (resolution - 1)` even as the control points change.

-There's some accuracy loss with to this approach, but it should work well enough for a slider-style input.
-You can bump up `resolution` to get a closer approximation as needed – the example here is intentionally crunchy for clarity :slightly_smiling_face:
+It's not a perfectly accurate solution, but it should work well enough for a slider-style input.
+You can bump up `resolution` to get a more accurate approximation.
+The example above uses a crunchy 12 just for clarity :slightly_smiling_face:.

 ### Control Point Constraints